 You’ll love these buttery Malted Chocolate Chip Cookies.
 Made with malted milk powder and loaded with milk chocolate chips, they’re sweet, chewy and packed with malt flavour.
+No chilling the dough, ready in 35 minutes!

-If you love malt, you’ll adore these soft and chewy Malted Chocolate Chip Cookies.
-Crispy edges, soft centres and LOADS of chocolate chips, they’re the cookie of my dreams.
+Have you gotten on the malt bandwagon yet? 💕 If you love all things malt, you’ll adore these soft and chewy Malted Chocolate Chip Cookies.

 Ever since I made my Chocolate Malt Mousse Pie, I’ve been ALL about the malt.
 I will put it on and in e-v-e-r-y-t-h-i-n-g.
+I’ve found King Arthur’s malted milk powder on Amazon and it’s now the best thing in my pantry.

 While I’m partial to a cold glass of milk with a few teaspoons of malt powder in it, I’ve now found my new malt obsession.
-THESE Malted Chocolate Chip Cookies ๐๐ป
+THESE Malted Chocolate Chip Cookies 👆🏻

 Nutty and sweet, with a zillion chocolate chips, they make for a downright delicious treat.